nextgis/ngf-tutorial/tutorials/5_3_vector_popup/README.md

 ## Theory

-Very often, when selecting a feature, you need to show attribute information.
-A pop-up is very well for this purpose.
+Very often, when selecting a feature, you need to show attributes.
+A pop-up fits very well for this purpose.

-The NgwMap is helps to simplify the process of opening a pop-up for the selected features.
+The NgwMap helps to simplify the process of opening a pop-up for the selected features.

 In order to enable popups, you need to specify the `popupOnSelect` parameter when creating the layer and configure it in `popupOptions`: